 Preferred Alternative 2 sets the black grouper recreational minimum size limit at 24 inches TL, which is consistent with the South Atlantic's minimum size limit and with the commercial minimum size limit in the Gulf.
 It is inconsistent with the minimum size limit for the State of Florida north of Monroe County, plus Alabama, Mississippi, and Louisiana, which all have a 22inch TL recreational minimum size limit in their state waters (unless the states also adopt size limit changes).
 Texas has no size limit for black grouper (Table 2.2.2).
-As noted above, a 2000 proposal to increase the black grouper minimum size limit to 24 inches TL for both the commercial and recreational sectors was disapproved by NMFS on the basis that it would disproportionately impact the recreational sector, which catches smaller fish on average than the commercial sector.
-However, the benefits of having a size limit that is consistent with both the proposed gag size limit and the South Atlantic and Florida state size limits off Monroe County may outweigh any negative impacts on catch rates.
+As noted above, the Council's proposal in 2000 to increase the black grouper minimum size limit to 24 inches TL for both the commercial and recreational sectors was disapproved by NMFS on the basis that it would disproportionately impact the recreational sector, which catches smaller fish on average than the commercial sector.
+However, the benefits of having a size limit that is consistent with both the proposed gag size limit and the South Atlantic and Florida state size limits off Monroe County may outweigh any negative impacts on landings.
 Furthermore, gag are sometimes landed as black grouper.
 Having the same size limit for gag and black grouper eliminates any possible confusion over species identification.
-Black grouper reach 22 inches TL at just under 3 years and take about half a year to grow to 24 inches TL (Table 2.2.1).
-Increasing the minimum size limit will reduce the retained catch rate, but since the season is already open year-round (except for a February - March closure in waters less than 20 fathoms), there will be no effect on season length.
-Increasing the minimum size limit will increase regulatory discards and discard mortality.
-Given the speed at which black grouper grow from 22 inches to 24 inches, any increase in discard mortality from increasing the size limit should be fairly minor.
+Black grouper are estimated to reach 22 inches TL at just under 3 years and take about half a year to grow to 24 inches TL (Table 2.2.1).
+Increasing the minimum size limit will reduce the retained catch rate, but since the season is already open year-round (except for a February - March closure in waters greater than 20 fathoms), there will be no effect on season length.

 Table 2.2.1.
-Black grouper size (inches TL) at age (years) based on growth function (in SEDAR19)
+Black grouper size (inches TL) at age (years) based on growth function (in SEDAR 19)

-Age 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 Inches 13 18 22 26 30 33 36 38 40 42 43 44 45 46 47 48 48 49 49 50
+Age Inches 13 18 22 26 30 33 36 38 40 42 43 44 45 46 47 48 48 49 49 50

 Increasing the minimum size limit will increase regulatory discards and discard mortality.
 The SEDAR 19 (2010) black grouper assessment used a base discard mortality rate of 20% for hook and line fishing.
 However, due to a lack of empirical data, sensitivity runs were performed that varied this estimate from 10 - 90%, and found that varying the discard mortality rate had a high impact on the results.
 A new black grouper standard assessment is planned for 2015-2016, under which the discard mortality rate estimate will be reevaluated.
-Despite the uncertainty regarding the discard mortality rate, given the speed at which black grouper grow from 22 inches to 24 inches, any increase in dead discards from increasing the size limit should be fairly minor.
+Despite the uncertainty regarding the discard mortality rate, given the speed at which black grouper grow from 22 inches to 24 inches, any increase in dead discards from increasing the size limit is expected to minor.